htmlgraphic/Apache/README.md

 ## Quick Start

-Launch the **Apache** instance locally and setup a local MySQL database container for persistant database data, the goal is to create a easy to use development environment.
+Launch the **Apache** instance locally and set up a local MariaDB database container with persistent database data.

-The **Apache** container the directory `/data` is shared to your local system via **Line 7** within `docker-compose.local.yml` file
+The **Apache** container shares `/data` with your local system through the bind mount in `docker-compose.local.yml`.

 Docker Compose File Reference [more info](https://docs.docker.com/compose/compose-file/)

-Open `docker-compose.local.yml` and review [this line](https://github.com/htmlgraphic/Apache/blob/master/docker-compose.local.yml#L8).
-This path will link files from your local dev env to the Docker Instance with the `/data` directory.
-Upon the intial `make run` execution, the same path needs to be listed for proper permissions within the Docker Instance to write files to the linked OS.
+Open `docker-compose.local.yml` and review the `web.volumes` path.
+This path links files from your local development environment into the container at `/data`.

 ### Mac OS X / Linux